Roadtrip van

 The Neon Museum

-Day 6: Back to Las Vegas via Red Rock State Park
+Day 6: back to Las Vegas via Red Rock State Park

 From Zion, it' s a three-hour drive through the desert back to civilisation.
 On your way back to Las Vegas, we recommend a stop at Red Rock State Park; the colours there are just incredible.
 Once you’re back in Las Vegas, visit the Neon Museum, a graveyard for old neon signs.
 Enjoy some retro classics in the particularly beautiful light of the late afternoon sun.